xquery/rxq/README.md

 ```
 we are not interested in the actual implementation details of inserting the address (which could even be delegated to another xquery module, reinforcing the M in MVC).
 The `addr:insert-address` function would be invoked when an HTTP PUT Request is received.

-Lastly, if we wanted to remove an address
+Lastly, if we wanted to remove an address we need to support the HTTP DELETE method.

 ```
 (:~ addr:remove-address - removes an address :)